adobe/pdfservices-java-sdk-samples/README.md

 * The structuredData.json file with the extracted content & PDF element structure.
 See the [JSON schema](https://opensource.adobe.com/pdftools-sdk-docs/release/shared/extractJSONOutputSchema.json).
 Please refer the [Styling JSON schema](https://opensource.adobe.com/pdftools-sdk-docs/release/shared/extractJSONOutputSchemaStylingInfo.json) for a description of the output when the styling option is enabled.
 * A renditions' folder(s) containing renditions for each element type selected as input.
-  The folder name is either “tables” or “figures” depending on your specified element type.
+  The folder name is either "tables" or "figures" depending on your specified element type.
   Each folder contains renditions with filenames that correspond to the element information in the JSON file.

 #### Extract Text Elements